-With the large increase in human marine exploration and excavation, our seas have become noisier than ever with an increase in commercial vessels (in terms of deadweight) by over 50% (UNCTAD, 2022).
-In Israel, recent demands have led to an increase of 20% in commercial shipping traffic (UNCTAD, 2022) as well as an increase in the development of new seaport infrastructure to accommodate larger commercial vessels (Israports, 2022).
-With a broadband noise in the spectra of 50 Hz to 10 kHz in source levels ranging from 150-180 dB (Hatch, et al., 2008; Zhanga, Forlanda, Johnsena, Pedersena, & Dongb, 2020), the question of the environmental effect of such noises should be addressed.
+With the growing increase in human marine exploration and excavation, our seas have become noisier than ever driven by an over 50% increase in commercial vessels (in terms of deadweight) (UNCTAD, 2022).
+In Israel, recent demands have led to a 20% increase in commercial shipping traffic (UNCTAD, 2022) and the development of new seaport infrastructure to accommodate larger commercial vessels (Israports, 2022).
+With broadband noise in the 50 Hz - 10 kHz range and source levels ranging from 150-180 dB (Hatch, et al., 2008; Zhanga, Forlanda, Johnsena, Pedersena, & Dongb, 2020), there is a clear need to further study the environmental effects of such noise generation.

-The impacts of underwater radiated noise (URN) pollution on the marine ecosystem have been widely explored across disciplines –starting from mussels and ending with marine mammals [9].
-It has been repeatedly implied in the literature (e.g., [21, 16, 22, 23] that blunt tissue trauma resembling blast injury, as well as behavioral changes reflected in social stability and foraging capability, could afflict an aquatic animal close enough to a vessel projecting high sound intensities from its thrusters or onboard machinery.
-The aquatic animal’s responses to anthropogenic noise fall into five main categories [11]: (I) audibility, which depends on the animal’s detection threshold [12]; (II) behavioural responses reflected by alterations in the intensity, frequency, and intervals of the animal’s sound [13] and by stress factors; (III) masking of sound affecting communication, localization, and foraging as shown in Figure 1 for Orcinus orca [14]; (IV) physiologically auditory threshold shifts due to fatigue in the hair cells of the inner ear [15]; and (V) physical damage (injury) to the auditory system [16].
-In addition, there are risks associated with physical disturbance, such as in the case of sea turtles [17] and large baleen whales [18] colliding into vessels, partly because they have difficulty with low frequency sounds from boats [19].
-Because of these effects, shipping underwater radiated noise (URN) is considered a source of pollution, and should be monitored regularly, via vessels' noise measurement.
-As a result, standards were set to limit the transmitted acoustic power per exposure time [8], and regularity organizations such as the CMS, CBD, ASCOBANS, and ACOOBAMS passed resolutions aimed at reducing underwater noise from ships and other manmade sources.
+The impacts of underwater radiated noise (URN) pollution on different components of the marine ecosystem ranging from mussels to marine mammals have been widely explored across disciplines [9].
+Several reports (e.g., [21, 16, 22, 23]) have suggested that blunt tissue trauma resembling a blast injury and behavioral changes reflected by social stability and foraging capability have the potential to afflict aquatic animals that come into close proximity to a vessel projecting high sound intensities from its thrusters or onboard machinery.
+The responses of a given aquatic animal to anthropogenic noise fall into five main categories [11]: (I) audibility, which depends on the animal’s detection threshold [12]; (II) behavioral responses reflected by alterations in the intensity, frequency, and intervals of the animal’s vocalizations [13] and by stress behaviors; (III) masking of sounds required for communication, localization, and foraging (see Figure 1 for Orcinus orca) [14]; (IV) physiological auditory threshold shifts due to fatigue in the hair cells of the inner ear [15]; and (V) physical damage (injury) to the auditory system [16].
+In addition, there are direct risks associated with physical disturbances, as in the cases of sea turtles [17] and large baleen whales [18] colliding with vessels, partly because they have difficulty with low frequency sounds from boats [19].
+Because of these effects, shipping-related URN is considered a source of pollution and should be monitored regularly via vessel noise measurements.
+Standards have thus been established to limit the transmitted acoustic power per exposure time [8], and regulatory organizations such as the CMS, CBD, ASCOBANS, and ACOOBAMS have passed resolutions aimed at reducing underwater noise produced by ships and other manmade sources.
 On the regional scale, the EU’s Marine Strategy Framework Directive (MSFD) obligates EU members to act in order to reduce the impact of underwater noise on marine life [120,121].
-However, the magnitude of noise from ships remains under-explored, especially along the coasts of Israel, and a quantitative study that examines the extent of shipping URN has yet to be thoroughly conducted.
-In this context, the main challenge and the knowledge gap is how to properly evaluate the noise propagation from the vessel to a receiver.
+However, the magnitude of noise from ships remains under-explored, especially along the coasts of Israel, and a quantitative study examining the extent of shipping URN has yet to be thoroughly conducted.
+The main barrier to such studies is the establishment of a proper approach to evaluating the propagation of noise from a vessel to an appropriate receiver.